MSindhuPriya/MSindhuPriya/README.md

 - ⚡ Fun fact: ...
 -->

-I am an undergraduate student at the Univeristy of Toronto in my final year.
-I expect to graduate by November 2024.
-I am majoring in Statistics with a minor in Computer Science, and Mathematics.
+I am a recent grad from the University of Toronto and am interested in data analysis and statistics.
+My projects on GitHub showcase some of my passions and skills in relation to data modelling, predictive analysis, as well as my love of literature.
+I am always eager to continue learning and would love to collaborate on open source projects!